-If you are a chronic user of alcohol, you might want to stop immediately and turn to alcohol instead.
-A recent study has proven that alcohol destroys the brain but marijuana does not.
+If you are a chronic user of alcohol, you might want to stop immediately and turn to pot instead.
+A recent study has proven that alcohol destroys the brain but marijuana helps it.

 Researchers found that alcohol use is linked to decreases in the brain’s gray matter, which consists of brain cell bodies and synapses.
 This decrease of brain matter occurs in both teens and adults.
 In adults, alcohol use was also linked to declines in the integrity of the brain’s white matter, which is made primarily of the long nerve fibers that zip messages through the nervous system.
 Marijuana use, on the other hand, was not associated with either gray or white matter declines.